jdoss2020/poetry/Jim_Doss_Poetry-Part_2.md

 ## The Undeceived Angel

 In dreams 1+1 can equal 3.
-In antidreams 1+1 always equals 0.
+In anti-dreams 1+1 always equals 1.
 But 2, 2 is a number

 that parades around